 Hair loss, especially in younger women, may mean they are experiencing thyroid problems.
 The two butterfly-shaped thyroid glands, located in the neck, produce the hormone thyroxine and regulate the body’s metabolism.
 When they are out of whack, all parts of the body can suffer, including hair.
 If you suspect you have a thyroid issue, go to your doctor for a simple blood test.
 The results reveal the level of circulating thyroid hormone in your system.
 Your doctor can then treat you based on whether your thyroid levels are low (hypothyroidism) or high (hyperthyroidism).
 The latter condition is usually responsible for hair loss in thyroid patients.
 Treatment should restore your hair.

 A poor diet is reflected in the health of your hair.
-While it is important to cut out highly processed and sugary foods and consume a more natural diet for hair and overall health, certain supplements can also boost your locks and prevent thinning.
+While it is important to cut out highly processed and sugary foods and consume a more natural diet for hair and overall health, certain supplements can also boost your locks and prevent thinning hair.
 These include:

 - Vitamin A – If you’re experiencing hair loss, you could have a vitamin A deficiency.
 However, vitamin A supplements can easily lead to excess vitamin A, which can make hair fall out.
 Your best bet is supplementing with beta-carotene, which turns into vitamin A in the body.